 We'll bombard the internet all together.
 Taking a page from the #yanggang, we'll take over Twitter and Instagram to maximize buzz.Berlin Event Page

 Depending on the status of COVID and social distancing requirements in your area, crowd-based events like a March or Rally may not be possible this year.
-However, there are lots of other types of events that can be planned that will still allow for public demonstration and provide opportunities to engage your community in a conversation about basic income.
-Below are some options.
-Or design your own event!
+However, there are lots of types of events that will still allow for public demonstration and provide opportunities to engage your community in a conversation about basic income.
+Below are some options for your event - or design your own!

 A car or bike parade is the clearest and easiest way to mirror the visual of a march or rally while allowing for social distancing.